alhusa/FYS-STK4155_project2/README.md

 - Lambda values

 ### Part d/e
-The parameters tha can be adjusted in the MLP can be in initializaion of the MLP class.
+The parameters that can be adjusted in the MLP can be in initializaion of the MLP class.
 You can adjust:
 - Verbose (to print results during training or not)
 - To run the keras network or not
 - Learning rate
 - Momentum
 - Number of hidden nodes
 - Minibatch size
-- Number of epochs between checking earlystopping
+- Number of epochs between checking early stopping